asterisk/documentation/docs/Test-Suite-Documentation/Running-the-Asterisk-Test-Suite.md

 Running ['tests/example/run-test'] ...
 ```

-!!! note
+/// note
-    Depending on permissions and the modules installed, you may need to run the runtests.py script with elevated permissions.
+Depending on permissions and the modules installed, you may need to

-[//]: # (end-note)
+run the runtests.py script with elevated permissions.
+///

 Since this can take a long time to execute to completion - and may cover functionality you do not want to test - there are a variety of other ways to run tests as well.